vinicius1702/project_flappy_bird/README.md

 📌Git<br>
 📌Github

-## ❗❗This is no copying intended, it's just an educational test of my skills, you can find the original game at https://flappybird.io/
+## ❗❗❗This has not copy intention, this is just a educational test of my skills, you can find the original game on https://flappybird.io/